 After the collapse in 2008 the stock market has risen to new heights in 2017 and 2018.
-But last week there was finally a drop off as the Dow plunged 1,175 points.
-Since then the market has been up and down.
+2021 has been an especially volatile year and many fear a market correction is around the corner.
 There is a big difference between a market correction and a bear market.
 Here’s what you need to know about market corrections and how you can prepare yourself for whatever the future might hold.

 What is a Market Correction?